nyzart/task_gaap_solutions/README.md

 # task_gaap_solutions

-A Quicj application with a fingle view.
+A Quick application with a single view.
 ## Getting Started

 Flutter run